Enhancing Patient Dignity - Nursing Times Awards

 - Sustainability: initiatives that can be embedded within organisations to operate without the input of the people who developed them

-If you are shortlisted for this award, you will be invited to attend our offices in London to present to the judges with one or two of your team members.
-Please ensure you are available on Tuesday 8 September to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our Covid-19 secure offices to present to the judges on Tuesday 7 September 2021.
+The shortlist will be informed if there are any changes to the final judging process.

 Take a look at what our 2019 winner had to say about winning this award: